 Shelby’s need for speed was present as far back as the 1930s when he toted around his high school town in Texas driving a modified Willys.
 After his graduation he served in the Air Army Corps in WWII, where he earned his wings as a test pilot and flight instructor.
 Upon discharge, he held positions in the oil fields and on a poultry farm before finally getting a chance to grab the wheel of his passion, auto racing.

 Due to health concerns, Shelby retired from racing in October 1959, but his contributions to the track were far from over.
 He soon started Shelby-American, which was his company that imported specially built AC cars.
-He asked the English builder to alter the vehicle, which often carried a Bristol straight-6, so that a Ford V8 could be stuffed under the hood.
+He asked the English builder to alter the vehicle so a Ford V8 could be stuffed under the hood.
+A fair upgrade from the Bristol straight-6 it normally came equipped it.
 With American power rumbling, the Shelby Cobra was born in 1962.

 While the Cobra was a mainstay of the company through 1965, Shelby was also influential in the creation of the Ford GT40, which, in 1966, would become the first American built car to claim overall victory at the 24 Hours of Le Mans.
 In the same era, the Mustang-based Shelby GT350 and GT500 were rolling out of his warehouse, rounding out some of Shelby’s most sought after creations.

 Shelby would go on to build cars under his own brand, as well as through partnerships with Dodge and Oldsmobile, but few were quite as mesmerizing as those that ruled the racetracks in the 1960s.
-Shelby was inducted into the International Motorsports Hall of Fame in 1991, the Motorsports Hall of Fame of America in 1992, the Automotive Hall of Fame in 1992 and the SCCA Hall of Fame in 2013.
+The International Motorsports Hall of Fame inducted Shelby in 1991, followed by the Motorsports Hall of Fame of America in 1992, the Automotive Hall of Fame in 1992 and the SCCA Hall of Fame in 2013.